 Beaulieu: no more poetry that looks like poetry, that acts like poetry, that is instantly recognizable as poetry; I believe that poets should like to write in a way which doesn’t resemble what has gone before, they should be absolutely contemporary in form and content.
 Poets owe nothing to “poetry”, certainly not deference.

-Derek Beaulieu is the author/editor of over twenty collections of poetry, prose, and criticism, including two volumes of his selected work, and ).
+Derek Beaulieu is the author/editor of over twenty collections of poetry, prose, and criticism, including two volumes of his selected work, Please, No More Poetry (2013) and Konzeptuelle Arbeiten (2017).
 His most recent volume of fiction, a, A Novel, was published by France’s Jean Boîte Editions, his most recent volume of poetry, Lens Flare, was published by UK’s Guillemot Press.
 Beaulieu has exhibited his visual work across Canada, the United States, and Europe and has won multiple local and national awards for his teaching and dedication to students.
 Derek Beaulieu holds a PhD in Creative Writing from Roehampton University and is the Director of Literary Arts at Banff Centre for Arts and Creativity.

 Asmaa Magdy; phD candidate, academic researcher in English literature and poetry, author of: “Poetic Objectivity or Anti-ego Poetics: A Study in 20th Century Experimental Poetic Movements” (2021), an MA thesis, Damanhour University, English Department, Egypt, and “Historical Heritage Between Eliot and Darwish”; academic paper published in Humanity magazine, Faculty of Arts, Damanhour University, Egypt.